PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Amplifying Privacy Risk with PreCurious

-In the opposite direction, for creating a lagging model initialization, the intuitive idea is to make $\theta_\text{pre}$ perform worse or farther away from the data domain.
+In the opposite direction, for creating a lagging model initialization for privacy risk amplification in Case II, the intuitive idea is to make $\theta_\text{pre}$ perform worse or farther away from the data domain.

-Ideally, learning a well-performed model is hard but hurting the utility is easy to achieve by simply spoiling the pre-trained parameters in $\theta_\text{pre}^{b}$, which does not even need the auxiliary knowledge $D_\text{aux}$.
-After observations, we find the pre-trained model's utility can be under control if we simply randomize a small portion of parameters in $\theta_\text{pre}^{b}$.
+Ideally, learning a well-performed model is hard but hurting the utility is easy to achieve by simply spoiling the pre-trained parameters in $\theta_\text{pre}^{benign}$ with random noise, which does not even need the auxiliary knowledge $D_\text{aux}$.
+However, an even perturbation on a well generalized pre-trained model cannot specifically manipulate the memorization stage on the fine-tuning domain.

-For better control of the under-fitting level for the crafted model, we propose scaling a portion of parameters in the backbone with a scaling factor $\beta$.
+For better control of the memorization stage towards the fine-tuning domain, we propose scaling a portion of parameters in the warmed-up backbone with a scaling factor $\beta$, which can be seen as an approximation of dropout~\cite{srivastava2014dropout}.
 In each layer of a transformer-based backbone, there is a crucial component of multi-head self-attention (MHA).
-Given a sequence of $l$ vectors $\mathbf{C}\in \mathbb{R}^{l\times d}$ and a query vector $\mathbf{q}\in \mathbb{R}^d$, the MHA output as:
+Given a sequence of $l$ vectors $\mathbf{C}\in \mathbb{R}^{l\times d}$ and a query vector $\mathbf{q}\in \mathbb{R}^d$, the MHA output is:

 where $\mathbf{W}_q^{(i)}, \mathbf{W}_k^{(i)}, \mathbf{W}_v^{(i)} \in\mathbb{R}^{d\times d_h}$ and $\mathbf{W}_o \in \mathbb{R}^{d\times d}$.